Crochet vest “Lou”

 Step 2

-Now you have assembled the entire vest!
+You have now assembled the entire vest!

 Crocheting the Edging